namshi/coding-standards/php.md

-# Coding standards for PHP
+# PHP coding standards @Namshi

-> THIS DOCUMENT IS A DRAFT / PROPOSAL.

-> DO NOT CONSIDER IT ANYTHING OFFICIAL FOR NOW.

-This guide describes the set of rules we apply on the api, mostly with PHP.
+This guide describes the set of rules we apply at Namshi in our PHP codebase.

 ## Formatting